 - Property documents (if any)

-Study Common Questions
+Study Common Questions for Your Visa Type

 Practice Out Loud (Not Just in Your Head)

-Why AI Mock Interview Beats Other Methods
+Why AI Mock Interviews Beat Other Methods

 - • Responds instantly like a real officer — no awkward pauses